LosAlamosAl/unity-pong/README.md

 # Learn Unity by Building Pong

+Using some, if not most, infor from this [YouTube video](https://youtu.be/AcpaYq0ihaM?si=GIpdKO1LQGol7Rn9).
 ## Initial Setup

 Create a new Unity 2D (using built-in rendering pipeline).
 Make sure it's set up for VScode.